walkersw/AHF/README.txt

 - Next run "MSVC_Compile_AHF_Unit_Tests" at the command prompt.
 - Then run "MSVC_Run_AHF_Unit_Tests" to execute the generated exe's.

-NOTE: the actual compiling commands can be found in "MSVC_Compile_AHF.cmd".
+NOTE: the actual compiling commands can be found in "MSVC_Compile.cmd".

 4. If you use g++ in a Linux environment, then some script files are included in the "Unit_Test" sub-directory.